DraconDev/tiles/plan.md

 consosole ^. button should be put on the footer tab

 - i have a crazy idea, could drag exist in terminal?
-Technically we just
+Technically we just need to send mouse events to the terminal, and it should work, we